F5Networks/marathon-bigip-ctlr/docs/includes/f5-csi_m/ref_cscm-table-configuration-params.rst

       - string
       - No
       - None
-      - The IP address on which the CSC listens for Marathon events
+      - The IP address on which the CSI listens for Marathon events
       - N/A
     * - ``F5_CSI_CALLBACK_URL``
       - string
       - No
       - None
-      - The HTTP address at which Marathon can call the CSC back
+      - The HTTP address at which Marathon can call the CSI back
       - N/A
     * - ``F5_CSI_BIGIP_HOSTNAME``
       - string